Arbitration practitioners today argue their cases all over the world. More than ever, they act for parties from every conceivable jurisdiction.

 Accordingly, effective arbitration advocacy starts with getting to know the members that make up the tribunal and understanding their likely attitudes and beliefs, and how these attitudes and beliefs might be changed if necessary.
 With this understanding, an advocate can frame his or her arguments and develop a targeted presentation of the case that will resonate with the tribunal members and motivate them to decide in his or her favour.For instance, a retired Asian judge from a more formal national court structure sitting as an arbitrator may be more comfortable conducting proceedings in a manner not too dissimilar to his or her former environs.
 A good advocate must therefore be prepared for such cultural differences, which perhaps may not represent the international norms that he or she is used to.

 An advocate’s job to persuade can perhaps be made easier through the thoughtful selection and nomination of an arbitrator with the desired understanding of the legal and business culture for the case at hand.
 Since it is safe to assume that arbitrators talk to each other about the case during arbitration and deliberations, such an arbitrator can play the role of a ‘cultural intermediary and translator’by explaining the social and cultural intricacies relevant to the dispute (the understanding of which may be helpful or even essential to the advocate’s case) that the other members of the tribunal might otherwise be unable to comprehend because of inexperience or lack of knowledge.
-A civil law arbitrator may, for instance, be better placed to understand the business law norms of an Indonesian or Japanese party.
+A civil law arbitrator may, for instance, be better placed to understand the business law norms of an Indonesian or a Japanese party.

 How to cross-examine Chinese speakers